Imaging Services

 DXA Scan

 During a DXA scan, you lie on an open x-ray table as a scanner passes over your body.
-A DXA scanner produces two x-ray beams; one is high energy and the other is low energy.
-The machine measures the amount of x-rays that pass through the bone from each beam.
+A DXA scanner produces two x-ray beams; one is high energy, and the other is low energy.
+The machine measures the number of x-rays that pass through the bone from each beam.
 This will vary depending on how thick the bone is.
 Based on the difference between the two beams, your provider can measure your bone density.
 The most common areas to be scanned are the spine, hip, and forearm.
 The results from a DXA scan help your healthcare provider diagnose osteopenia and osteoporosis.

 Fluoroscopy